itsvictoroyedeji/shopify-sections/README.md

 6. The file `multicolumn.liquid`, simply follow the directions in that file.
 3 assets are also added for that file: `warranty.svg`, `guarantee.svg`, and `support.svg`.
 Add these files to your Shopify `Files` section add them as images in your multicolumn section.

+7. The file `assets/right-button-arrow.png` is for the button url at `video-banner.liquid`.
+Upload the file on Shopify to use it.

 > Also: For `video.liquid`, the files are already in Shopify.
 Simply copy and paste our code to replace the Shopify code already there.